Universal Display (OLED) to Release Earnings on Thursday

-Universal Display (NASDAQ:OLED) will be issuing its quarterly earnings data after the market closes on Thursday, August 5th.
+Universal Display (NASDAQ:OLED) will be announcing its earnings results after the market closes on Thursday, August 5th.
 Analysts expect the company to announce earnings of $0.73 per share for the quarter.
-Universal Display has set its FY 2021 guidance at – EPS.Persons that are interested in registering for the company’s earnings conference call can do so using this link.
+Universal Display has set its FY 2021 guidance at – EPS.Investors that wish to listen to the company’s conference call can do so using this link.

-Universal Display (NASDAQ:OLED) last issued its quarterly earnings results on Thursday, May 6th.
-The semiconductor company reported $1.08 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.67 by $0.41.
+Universal Display (NASDAQ:OLED) last posted its quarterly earnings results on Thursday, May 6th.
+The semiconductor company reported $1.08 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.67 by $0.41.
 Universal Display had a net margin of 32.60% and a return on equity of 16.39%.
-The company had revenue of $134.00 million for the quarter, compared to analyst estimates of $119.63 million.
-During the same period in the prior year, the firm earned $0.80 earnings per share.
-The business’s revenue for the quarter was up 19.3% compared to the same quarter last year.
+The business had revenue of $134.00 million for the quarter, compared to the consensus estimate of $119.63 million.
+During the same period in the prior year, the business posted $0.80 earnings per share.
+Universal Display’s revenue for the quarter was up 19.3% compared to the same quarter last year.
 On average, analysts expect Universal Display to post $4 EPS for the current fiscal year and $5 EPS for the next fiscal year.

-OLED has been the subject of several recent research reports.
-Susquehanna reaffirmed a “sell” rating on shares of Universal Display in a report on Sunday, April 4th.
-Citigroup upgraded Universal Display from a “neutral” rating to a “buy” rating in a research report on Wednesday, May 19th.
-Susquehanna Bancshares reissued a “sell” rating on shares of Universal Display in a research note on Sunday, April 4th.
-Zacks Investment Research lowered Universal Display from a “buy” rating to a “hold” rating and set a $222.00 price target on the stock. in a research note on Wednesday, May 26th.
-Finally, raised Universal Display from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $217.00 to $253.00 in a research note on Wednesday, May 19th.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating and eight have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average target price of $252.78.

-In other news, insider Julia J. Brown sold 22,007 shares of the company’s stock in a transaction on Monday, June 28th.
+In other Universal Display news, insider Julia J. Brown sold 22,007 shares of the firm’s stock in a transaction that occurred on Monday, June 28th.
 The stock was sold at an average price of $225.00, for a total value of $4,951,575.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 2.90% of the company’s stock.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Company insiders own 2.90% of the company’s stock.

+Several equities analysts recently weighed in on the stock. raised shares of Universal Display from a “neutral” rating to a “buy” rating and raised their price objective for the company from $217.00 to $253.00 in a research report on Wednesday, May 19th.
+Zacks Investment Research lowered shares of Universal Display from a “buy” rating to a “hold” rating and set a $222.00 price objective on the stock. in a research report on Wednesday, May 26th.
+Finally, Citigroup raised shares of Universal Display from a “neutral” rating to a “buy” rating in a research report on Wednesday, May 19th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and eight have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus price target of $252.78.

 About Universal Display